firas457/Implementing-Shell-In-C/README.md

 Implementing a shell in C that supports Client- Server Implemention.

-The Shell contains an implementation of the commands:
+The Shell contains an implementation of the commands:/n
--CD: change Directory
+-CD: change Directory /n
- -getcwd: prints the current working Dir
+ -getcwd: prints the current working Dir /n
  -ECHO: prints the output after ECHO to the standard output ,
 -DELETE FILENAME: to delete specific file,
 -COPY SRC DST : copy file from source to destintion